jjanuszex/fastAPI_blog/README.md

 - Pydantic
 - ORM - Object Reliational Mapper - sits between database and us
 - DBMS - sits between app and database

-29. Local env variables, we have to set it up
-30. Vote systems

-    we have to create new table to keep votes info

-    composite keys = this will ensure no user can like post twice